nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/pointer_data_model/supported_pointer_types.md

 summary: NRL supported pointer types.
 ---

-The following table outlines the currently supported NRL information categories and types; this list will be updated as other information types are supported by the NRL.
-The codes for each information category and type can be found in the relevant value sets detailed on the [FHIR Resource Mapping](pointer_fhir_resource.html) page.
+The following table outlines the currently supported NRL information categories and types; this list will be updated as other information types become supported by the NRL.
+The codes for each information category and type can be found in the relevant value sets detailed on the [Pointer FHIR Resource](pointer_fhir_resource.html) page.

 The table outlines each `Retrieval Format` supported for each pointer type.
 Details about the retrieval formats can be found on the [information retrieval overview](information_retrieval_overview.html) page.